BerlianOkaI/Fuzzy-Logic/README.md

 Author          : Berlian Oka Irvianto  (Indonesia)

-Last Modified   : Friday, December 15th 2023
+First Modified   : December 2023

+Last Modified    : October 2024

 This is a library that consist tools and objects (`FuzzySet`, `FuzzyFrame`, `FuzzyRule`